 - Functional loss and rehabilitation towards the end of life (with University of Nottingham and ARC East Midlands).

-The ambition of each palliative care partnership is to forge new collaborations including clinical, academic and lived-experience experts, who will develop research proposals to the NIHR.
+The ambition of each palliative care partnership was to forge new collaborations including clinical, academic and lived-experience experts, who will develop research proposals to the NIHR.

 Informing national priorities and work

-Within the framework of the forum ARC South London has informed national research and policy priorities.
+Within the framework of the forum, both the East of England and South London ARCs have informed national research and policy priorities.
 This includes providing advice to:

 - NHS England and Improvement (via the national clinical director for palliative and end of life care)